Beraliv/beraliv.dev/packages/blog2/src/content/2021-04-06-readonly-under-the-hood.md

 ---
-title: Readonly under the hood
+title: Readonly under the hood in TypeScript
 date: "2021-04-06"
-description: Second challenge is Readonly.
-Similarly to Pick, it's usually used when you need to declare the type which is based on another type.
-The values on the first layer are immutable, or readonly&nbsp;🔒
+description: Given the object, we need to make properties on the first level readonly
 labels:
   - typescript
   - easy